Typical due diligence issues

 In Brazil, it is customary to finalize the due diligence before the execution of the acquisition agreement.
 Nevertheless, in some cases, the parties may agree that further confirmatory due diligence regarding certain aspects of the target company will be a condition precedent to closing (e.g., completion of phase two environmental due diligence).

-The main areas of concern in the due diligence process vary from project to project.
+The main areas of concern in the due diligence process vary from project to project and by the industry of the target company.
 Compliance, environmental, regulatory, labor and tax issues are always in the spotlight of any legal due diligence work.
 In Brazil, due diligence does not trigger obligations to report any issues found to regulators, except for certain environmental aspects.

 In the case of an asset deal, there is no need to have an independent appraisal to support the valuation of the assets.